 Pruyn Sanctuary is the headquarters of Saw Mill River Audubon.
 Located in the Town of New Castle on Route 133-Millwood Road, three miles east of Millwood, Pruyn Sanctuary protects 92-acres of open space and offers over two-miles of hiking trails through diverse habitats including a system of boardwalks through Gedney Swamp.

-Please contact our office in advance if you want to bring a group to one of our sanctuaries, even if your group will be self-guided.
+Please contact our office in advance if you want to bring a group at any time to one of our sanctuaries, even if your group will be self-guided.
+Parking is extremely limited.

 We want to make sure you have room to park and have the best experience for your group, because parking is limited at the main entrance of Pruyn and other groups may be visiting when you plan to come.
 Plan ahead and contact us first!